vinsssten/Gallery-Test-ReactNative/ReadMe.md

 ## Download apk

-You can download apk build from 'PLACEHOLDER'
+You can download apk build from "PLACEHOLDER"